justasm/Bugstick/README.md

 - *Unopinionated Output* - the widget reports proportional offset of the stick from its center as well as the current angle via a standard listener interface.
-Choose to interpret these raw outputs in the way that suits your use-case.
+Choose to interpret these raw outputs in the way that suits your use case.

 Usage
 -----